adv1996/uff-client/README.md

 # Universal Fantasy Football - Client (uff-client)

-Aggregrate fantasy football from across various platforms into a single schema to pull data from.
+Aggregate fantasy football from across various platforms into a single schema to pull data from.

 Leverage platform agnostic data fetching methods to generate league analytics.